sandialabs/pyscan/Git_Best_Practices.md

     Upon attempting to merge YOU MAY NEED TO RESOLVE CONFLICTS between your branch and the repository branch.
     If you see a CONFLICT message, you will need to manually address merge conflicts in the files listed.
     If you are unsure whether there was a conflict or whether a conflict was resolved, using:  git status   will show whether ther are unmerged paths.
-To abort the merge at this stage
+    To abort the merge at this stage and return to your branches state before the pull/merge request you can use the command: git merge --abort

-    To do so go through each of the files listed to find the conflicts (there may be more than one instance!), which will be bracketed and separated in the following syntax:
+    To to resolve conflicts first go through each of the files listed to find the conflicts (there may be more than one instance!), which will be bracketed and separated in the following syntax:

     <<<<<<< HEAD
     Current state of your local branch that is in conflict with the incoming merge